house9/dont-bail-on-rails-env-config/post.md

 **Version Control Friendly:** The encrypted `credentials.yml.enc` file can be safely version controlled, helping in change tracking without revealing secrets.

 **Built-in Rails Support:** With Rails' native support, developers can easily manage encrypted credentials.
+As new configuration is added to the application developers simply need to get the lastest code and now they have access to the new values.
+If using ENV each developer needs to manage their own `.env` files and keep them up to date manually.

 ## Concluding thoughts